 Oftentimes the people around you, no matter how much they love you and no matter how much you convey to them, may not be able to directly relate to what you are experiencing.
-Experts encourage making connections with others facing the same problems that you are it could be through in-person support groups or activities, and also through online support "One of the biggest things I work through with young adults with cancer is isolation, trying to get them to connect with other people, hopefully with other people who have cancer to normalize that experience.
-A lot of times their peers have not encountered serious illness before, so they don't really know how to handle it."

--Meghan Fitzgibbons, MSW, Patient Navigator for the Ulman Cancer Fund for Young Adults groups.
-These people get what you are going through.
+Experts encourage making connections with others facing the same problems that you are- it could be through in-person support groups or activities, and also through online support groups.
+These people understand what you are going through.
 Those who are further along than you are can be incredibly useful to ask about what to expect and get tips and advice about what helped them get through it.
 However, remember that everyone's experience is different and yours might be better or worse.